Park Ji-yoon: Career

 Park joined entertainment company Mystic89, and made her comeback in late October 2013.
 Her first digital singles released through Mystic89 is Mr., which was produced by Primary and "Witness", which was produced by Yoon Jong-shin.
 Mystic89 and Park plan to release several mini albums, collaborating with top producers and writers.
 The music will be a varying blend of several genres.
 Her new album was Mystic company was commercially successful.
 The title song ranked No. 1 on Korean music release chart such as Naver Music and Daum Music when it was released.

 After the minialbum with Mystic company, Park came back to her own "Park Ji Yoon Creative" to focus more on her career as a songwriter instead of as a dance singer.
 She released her ninth album "Park Ji Yoon 9" on March 2, 2017.
 The album contains ten songs, eight of them composed by herself.
 This album is more in line with her seventh and eighth album and uses classic instruments.

 Personal life

-On April 22, 2019, Park married Kakao’s co-CEO Jo Soo Yong a month prior.
-On January 20, 2021, Park revealed in an Instagram post that she has given birth to her first child, a daughter.
+Education

+Park graduated from Kyung Hee University with a BA in postmodern music in 2004.
+She received an MA in popular arts from Kyung Hee University in 2010.

+Marriage and family

+Park married Kakao co-CEO Jo Su-yong in March 2019.
+The couple welcomed their first child, a daughter, in January 2021.

 Philanthropy

 On September 6, 2022, Park donated ₩10 million to help those affected by the due to heavy rain and typhoon through The Hope Bridge Korea Disaster Relief Association.

+On October 26, 2022, Park donated 20 million worth of women's products through the Hope Bridge National Disaster Relief Association.